billkellett/billkellett.github.io/index.md

 ## Welcome to Bill's GitHub Pages!

-This site holds html resources that Bill's friends and colleagues use in various lab exercises and demos.
+This site holds resources that Bill's friends and colleagues use in various lab exercises and demos.